tobiastimm/frontend-coding-first-steps/src/06/README.md

 />
 ```

-> The unit for width is pixels, we will learn about that later!
+> The unit for width is pixels.
+We will learn about that later!

 ## Goals

 Create a page with an image gallery.
-You can show them as a list, table, or just below eachother!
+You can show them as a list, table, or just below each other!

 ## Tips